Skip to content

 Configure rsnapshot

-Before you make changes, back up the original configuration file.
+Before making changes, back up the original configuration file.

 🐧Bash / Shell